mspnp/cloud-design-patterns/docs/health-endpoint-monitoring.md

 ## Context and problem

-It's a good practice <<RBC: won't devs know whether it is or isn't a business requirement fortheir org, do we need to spell that out?
-Also, does middle-tier refer to services?
-Could we simplify that in any way?
-Would "shared" cover this point adequately?>> to monitor web applications, and middle-tier and shared services, to ensure that they're available and performing correctly.
+It's a good practice, and often a business requirement, to monitor web applications and back-end services, to ensure they're available and performing correctly.
 However, it's more difficult to monitor services running in the cloud than it is to monitor on-premises services.
 For example, you don't have full control of the hosting environment, and the services typically depend on other services provided by platform vendors and others.

 There are many factors that affect cloud-hosted applications such as network latency, the performance and availability of the underlying compute and storage systems, and the network bandwidth between them.
 The service can fail entirely or partially due to any of these factors.
 Therefore, you must verify at regular intervals that the service is performing correctly to ensure the required level of availability, which might be part of your service level agreement (SLA).